hngaston/hngaston.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

-# latest_posts:
-# enabled: false
-#  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-#  limit: # leave blank to include all the blog posts
 ---

 I am a second year Computer Science and Math student at Caltech, where I am advised by Professor Anima Anandkumar.
 I am passionate about applying machine learning to big problems, including climate change, disaster response, defense, medicine, etc. I am eager to contribute to innovative projects that leverage these technologies to make a positive impact.